Reduced rank in $\sigma[M]$: Introduction

 \section{Introduction}

 The notion of reduced rank was introduced by Goldie in \cite{goldie1964torsion}.
 Over a semiprime left Goldie ring $R$ with classical ring of quotients $Q$, the reduced rank of an $R$-module $M$ is defined as the dimension of the semisimple $Q$-module $Q\otimes_R M$.
-Later, using that the prime radical of left Noetherian ring is nilpotent, the reduced rank is extended.
-The reduced rank of an $R$-module $M$ over a left Noetherian ring $R$ turned out to be a good invariant and it was used to characterize left orders in Artinian rings.
+This definition was extended to finitely generated modules over any left Noetherian ring, using the fact that the prime radical of a left Noetherian ring is nilpotent.
+The reduced rank of an $R$-module $M$ over a left Noetherian ring $R$ has been shown to be a very useful notion (see, for example, \cite{chatters1979reduced}, \cite[Chapter~12]{lamlectures}, and \cite[Chapter~4]{mcconnell2001noncommutative}).
+In particular, it has been used to characterize left orders in left Artinian rings.

-In 1982, the first author extends the notion of reduced rank to arbitrary rings \cite{beachy1982rings}.
-For, J. Beachy considers the hereditary torsion theory $\gamma$ cogenerated by the injective hull of $R/N$ where $N$ is the prime radical of the ring $R$.
-It is said that the ring $R$ has finite reduced rank if the quotient ring $\mathcal{Q}_\gamma(R)$ has finite length in the quotient category $R$-Mod/$\gamma$.
-This definition agrees with that given by Goldie when $R$ is a left Noetherian ring.
-Hence the class of rings with finite reduced rank contains properly all Noetherian rings and also it can be seen than includes all those rings with Krull dimension.
-Beachy shows that for a ring $R$ with finite reduced rank, it happens that $R/N$ is a Goldie ring where $N$ is the prime radical of $R$.
-Also, the reduced rank is used to characterize orders in Artinian rings extending Small's Theorem \cite[Theorem 4]{beachy1982rings}.
+The first author extended the notion of reduced rank to arbitrary rings in \cite{beachy1982rings}.
+Let $\gamma$ be the hereditary torsion theory cogenerated by the injective hull of $R/N$, where $N$ is the prime radical of the ring $R$.
+Then the ring $R$ is said to have finite reduced rank if the quotient ring $\mathcal{Q}_\gamma(R)$ has finite length in the quotient category $R$-Mod/$\gamma$.
+This definition agrees with that given by Goldie when $R$ is a left Noetherian ring, and it has been shown (see \cite{lenagan} and \cite{beachy1982rings}) that a ring with Krull dimension has finite reduced rank in this more general sense.
+If the ring $R$ has finite reduced rank, then $R/N$ is a left Goldie ring \cite[Theorem 1]{beachy1982rings}.
+The general notion of reduced rank can be used to characterize left orders in left Artinian rings, extending Small's Theorem \cite[Theorem 4]{beachy1982rings} (for Small's Theorem itself see \cite[4.1.4]{mcconnell2001noncommutative}).